git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 What you’ll learn

 MicroProfile OpenTracing enables distributed tracing in microservices without adding any explicit distributed tracing code to the application.
 Note that the MicroProfile OpenTracing specification does not address the problem of defining, implementing, or configuring the underlying distributed tracing system.
-Rather, the specification makes it easy to instrument services with distributed tracing given an existing distributed tracing system.
+Rather, the specification makes it easier to instrument services with distributed tracing given an existing distributed tracing system.

-You will configure the provided inventory
+You’ll configure the provided inventory

 and system